icmx/just-monorepo/README.md

 ## See Also

   - [Just Gulp](https://github.com/icmx/just-gulp) — same project, but much smaller and for bundling frontend application by using gulp.
-  - [Just Webpack](https://github.com/icmx/just-webpack) — like Just Gulp, but for Webpack.
+  - [Just Webpack](https://github.com/icmx/just-webpack) — same, but for Webpack.